-Expenditure \$299,724
+Expenditure (\$762,408)

-Revenue \$0
+Revenue (\$832,500)

-Use of Fund Balance \$302,366
+Use of Fund Balance \$72,735

 General Fund Impact \$0

 FTE Positions 0.00

 a.
-Description - TOT revenue designated for tourism in Non-Departmental is unchanged from FY20 at \$2,512,500 in FY21.
+Description - TOT revenue designated for tourism in Non-Departmental has decreased significantly due to the impact of the COVID-19 pandemic.
+The projected revenue in FY21 is \$1,680,000, which is a \$832,500 loss of revenue, compared to FY20 at \$2,512,500.

-TOT supported expenditures for tourism in the budget total \$2,814,866 and are allocated as follows:
+TOT supported expenditures for tourism in the budget total \$1,752,735 and are allocated as follows:

-- The budget provides \$1,000,741 to the Parks, Recreation & Tourism, Historic Preservation program and \$1,739,504 to the Parks, Recreation & Tourism, Tourism program.
-The use of fund balance will support a comprehensive wayfinding and trailblazing signage plan and a County visitor profile study.
-Additional information can be found in the Parks, Recreation & Tourism budget pages in the Community Development section of this document. - The budget includes funding for community partners from the TOT funding, including the Dumfries Weems-Botts Museum (\$40,181), Prince William Soccer, Inc. (\$28,700) and Occoquan Mill House Museum (\$5,740).
-Funding for each of these community partners include a 3% increase funded by TOT revenue.
+- The budget provides \$166,568 to the Parks, Recreation & Tourism, Historic Preservation program and \$1,505,792 to the Parks, Recreation & Tourism, Tourism program.
+This is a significant reduction from the prior year and is a result of the projected revenue loss.
+There are not expenditure reductions in the Historic Preservation program in FY21, however the expenditures are no longer supported by a TOT revenue transfer.
+Additional information can be found in the Parks, Recreation & Tourism budget pages in the Community Development section of this document. - The budget includes funding for community partners from TOT funding, including the Dumfries Weems-Botts Museum (\$42,109), Prince William Soccer, Inc. (\$30,078) and Occoquan Mill House Museum (\$6,016).
+Funding for each of these community partners include a 7.9% increase funded by TOT revenue.